Business School/MBA Opportunities

 The Bates Center offers a wide range of courses to students interested in developing the skills necessary to start/market a business or create change at any level.
 Students collaborate with staff, alumni and professional mentors to brainstorm, collaborate, design, pitch, and market their ideas.
 Faculty members from across campus teach their academic discipline from an entrepreneurial perspective.
 Examples of such courses include Design Thinking and Technologies of the Future.

-For those looking to develop their entrepreneurial mindset even further, the center also holds an intensive weeklong seminar held over winter break.
-Entrepreneurship: A Life of Innovation helps students learn the skills of entrepreneurs that they can apply to their life and career: Creativity in developing and pitching ideas, taking advantage of opportunities, and making things happen.
+For those looking to develop their entrepreneurial mindset in an intense, weeklong set of workshops, innovation, and networking, Winterim helps students learn the skills of entrepreneurs that they can apply to their life and career: Creativity in developing and pitching ideas, and taking advantage of opportunities to make things happen.

 Lewis & Clark and Portland State Pathway Program